-Austen Tayshus was born at Sydney’s first comedy store in Jamieson Street in 1981.
+Austen Tayshus was born at Sydney’s first Comedy Store in Jamieson Street in 1981.
 He stood up for the first time after a fairly precarious delivery, in March of that year.

 Austen hosted the Narara Rock Festival in 1983 and 1984, which showcased many big Australian and international rock bands.

 In 1984 Austen Tayshus sold out the Sydney Entertainment Centre, supported by local comedians.
-He also released the ‘PHANTOM SHUFFLE’, produced by Martin Armiger, climbing to No.16 on the Aria charts.
+He also released the ‘PHANTOM SHUFFLE’, produced by Martin Armiger, which reached No.16 on the Aria charts.

 Austen has been producing a comedy record almost every year since 1984.
-Most of these records have been nominated for arias.
-A full list can be accessed through the biography page.
+Most of these records have been nominated for Arias.
+A full list can be accessed through the About page.

-Austen Tayshus has performed numerous times at the Melbourne and Sydney comedy festivals.
+Austen Tayshus has performed numerous times at the Melbourne and Sydney Comedy Festivals and also at the Adelaide Fringe.
 He has worked all over the United Kingdom, Los Angeles, New York, Bali and Fiji.
 He has performed for many corporations and charitable organisations, as well as at many celebratory occasions including birthdays, bar mitzvahs, weddings and circumcisions.

-In the late 80’s Austen toured Australia with other well-known comedians and has always introduced new comics to his audiences.
-Developing a style of challenging, provocative and highly dynamic stand up which is not to everyone’s taste and tends to polarize his audiences, consequently making Tayshus a must-see comic.
+In the late 80’s Austen toured Australia with other well-known comedians and has always enjoyed introducing young, new comics to his audiences.
+Developing a style of challenging, provocative and highly dynamic stand up, which is not to everyone’s taste, has consequently made Austen Tayshus a must-see comic.

 By the 90’s, Austen had moved to L.A. to begin pursuing a movie career.
 He had a small cameo in the Sharon Stone movie ‘SLIVER’ and by day auditioned for many big movies.
 By night Austen Tayshus worked in all the comedy clubs in L.A. including the Comedy Store, the Improvs in Santa Monica and on Melrose, the Laugh Factory, Igby’s and Carolines in New York.

 Returning to Australia in 1997, Austen wrote and starred in ‘INTOLERANCE’ – a short film of a true experience that developed into one of his stage routines.
-INTOLERANCE won Best Film and Austen Tayshus won the Best Actor award in TropFest 1998.
+INTOLERANCE won Best Film and Austen Tayshus won the Best Actor award in Tropfest 1998.
 This led directly to the Jane Campion film ‘HOLY SMOKE’, Emma-Kate Croghan’s ‘STRANGE PLANET’, Paul Fenech’s ‘SOMEWHERE IN THE DARKNESS’ and Baz Luhrmann’s ‘MOULIN ROUGE’ among many.